Eschatologue/CM_wiki/docs/character-creation/race/dragonborn.md

         The blood of ancient dragons flow through your veins.
 You have resistance to Lightning damage.

-    ##### Breath Weapon: Lightning
+    - Breath Weapon: Lightning

         |**COST**| **DAMAGE** | **AREA**| **SAVE** |
         | :-: | :-: | :-: | :-: |
         |:material-circle: **Action**|:material-dice-d6:2d6 :material-lightning-bolt: Lightning damage | 15 ft. :material-cone:cone / 30 ft. :material-vector-line:line | :material-shield: DEX Save |

         Using an :material-circle: **Action**, you unleash a breath of Lightning originating from you.
-Choose an area of effect and each creature within it area must make a Dexterity Saving throw, or take the Breath Weapon damage on a failed save or half as much on succesful save.
+Choose an area of effect and each creature within it must make a Dexterity Saving throw, or take the Breath Weapon damage on a failed save or half as much on succesful save.